Handley-Page Halifax LK704, 518 Squadron, Donegal 1944

 Mail recorded his death and later burial.
 His funeral was

 celebrated at St Peters Church, Maney.
-His photo below was
+His photo above was

 saved by his Aunt.